cgswords/vimrc/README.md

 out of the use of this software, even if advised of the possibility of such damage.*

-Smallhammer is in no way  affiliated with Cadence Research Systems or Racket and is developed independently.
+This Vim RC is in no way  affiliated with Cadence Research Systems or Racket and is developed independently.